-Package Cost: The cost of the week-long Euchiniko Lodge package is $4050 per person
+The cost of the week-long Euchiniko Lakes Ranch package is $4,050.00 USD per person

-Inclusions: Included in your angling package at the Euchiniko Lodge is round trip auto transfer from Prince George to lodge and all lodge accommodations as well as all meals (with wine at dinner).
+Included in your angling package at the Euchiniko Lakes Ranch is round trip auto transfer from Prince George to lodge and all lodge accommodations as well as all meals (with wine at dinner).
 Also included are daily guided fishing, 6% Canadian GST (Goods & Service Tax) taxes, use of boats, motors, rafts, and atvs.

 Euchiniko Lake Lodge is located in the Central Fraser Plateau, British Columbia Canada in the Province's Cariboo Region.